 Currently, the collection is located at and managed by the staff of Hagerman Fossil Beds National Monument.
-As of June 2006, this collection consisted of accessions that include original furniture made by internees at Minidoka, an original WRAissued cot, personal items of internees from Minidoka, and paper items that have been donated to the national monument.
-The remainder consists of archeological items that have been recovered during surveys or other work within the national monument.
+As of June 2004, this collection consisted of eight accessions.
+Most of these acquisitions are paper items that have been donated to the national monument.
+The remainder consists of archeological items that have been recovered during surveys or other work within the monument.

 In addition to those of the NPS, some archival and museum collections related to Minidoka are at the Jerome County Historical Society, in Jerome, Idaho.
 The Twin Falls County Library and College of Southern Idaho also have material, mostly archives, relating to Minidoka.
 Other sources for materials related to Minidoka include: the University of Washington, Wing Luke Asian Museum, Japanese American National Museum, Oregon Nikkei Legacy Center, and the National Archives.
-Other potential sources of Minidoka-related material may exist with other organizations, elsewhere.
+Other potential sources of Minidoka- related material may exist with other organizations, elsewhere.
 To properly document and care for such collections, as well as provide public access to the collection, the NPS is pursuing mutually beneficial partnerships with the appropriate parties and organizations.